 Marquette has experienced several floods.
 Two destructive floods wiped out homes and businesses in Marquette in 1816 and 1916.
 The highest river stage of the century (24.5 ft.) happened during the flood of 1965 and the river surrounded the entire town of Marquette.
 The Corps of Engineers furnished an Army Duck for transportation.

 The railroad pontoon bridge was built on April 15, 1874, and was the largest of its kind in the world.
-It was discontinued in 1961 due to expensive maintenance fees, dismantled, and taken to Lacrosse, WI.
+It was discontinued October 31, 1961 due to expensive maintenance fees.
+Two days later tug boats removed the 275 ft. long pontoon, dismantled it, and took it to Lacrosse, WI.

 The car suspension bridge connecting Prairie du Chien, WI and Marquette, IA was dedicated June 9 – 11, 1932.
 At that time, it was the only suspension bridge crossing the Mississippi River.
 Prior to the bridge, Marquette had three ferries named the Wanamingo, Lorese, and Rob Roy.
 Each boat carried 12 cars and made seven to eight trips daily.
-The suspension bridge was dismantled in 1975 after the new Marquette-Joliet Bridge was completed on November 17, 1974.
+The suspension bridge was officially closed at 1:00 PM on Thursday, November 14, 1974, two hours after the dedication of the Marquette-Joliet Memorial Bridge.
+The suspension bridge was dismantled in 1975.

 The new bridge was closed for repairs due to faulty steel on January 17, 1981.
 Marquette residents depended on boat service and car ferry service for about 9 months, or they would travel 30 miles north to Lansing or 60 miles south to Dubuque in order to cross a bridge and enter Wisconsin.